Latest shift to tech leaves Cathie Wood's ARKK in the cold

 NEW YORK, July 29 (Reuters) - A rebound in growth stocks over the last month is doing little to bolster the performance of Cathie Wood’s ARK Innovation ETF, which has lagged this year after outperforming all other U.S. equity funds in 2020.

-The $22.4 billion ARKK fund (ARKK.P) is down 7.1% for July so far, putting it in the bottom 96th percentile rank among the 605 mid-cap growth funds tracked by Morningstar.
-At the same time, the S&P 500, with its heavy weighting in big technology-focused stocks, is up 2.4%, helped by a 5.8% gain in Apple Inc (AAPL.O) and a nearly 12% gain in Google parent Alphabet Inc (GOOGL.O).
-The fund is down 2.5% this year, compared with a 17.1% gain for the S&P.
+The $22.4 billion ARKK fund is down 7.1% for July so far, putting it in the bottom 96th percentile rank among the 605 mid-cap growth funds tracked by Morningstar.
+At the same time, the S&P 500, with its heavy weighting in big technology-focused stocks, is up 2.4%, helped by a 5.8% gain in Apple Inc and a nearly 12% gain in Google parent Alphabet Inc. The fund is down 2.5% this year, compared with a 17.1% gain for the S&P.

-ARK Innovation's portfolio rallied amid last year’s economic lockdown thanks to bets on companies such as Zoom Video Communications Inc (ZM.O) and Teladoc Health Inc (TDOC.N).
+ARK Innovation’s portfolio rallied amid last year’s economic lockdown thanks to bets on companies such as Zoom Video Communications Inc and Teladoc Health Inc.

 This year, by contrast, kicked off with a powerful broad market rotation into value stocks that boosted shares of energy firms, banks and other companies expected to benefit from a vaccine-fueled economic rebound.